iptc/sport-schema/docs/sparql-endpoint.md

 [Jena downloads page](https://jena.apache.org/download/index.cgi), then it's easy to turn the TDB2 file into the data store for a SPARQL server:

-`fuseki-server --tdb2 --loc test.db /sport`
+`fuseki-server --tdb2 --loc sportdb /sport`

 Fuseki has a Web UI, go to `http://localhost:3030/` to explore it.